ProStore-iOS/.github/profile/README.md

 ## 📥 Install ProStore
 Install ProStore right now with our [Direct Installer](https://prostore.free.nf)!
 Just click on the link above, select a signed certificate, and press the Download and Install buttons!

 ---

+## 🎯 Our Mission
+Our mission is to make sideloading easy for everyone, so no matter what your device, or experience, you can sideload with ease!
+Our dream is to create these:
+- **ProStore Gold** - An iOS app that is a cross between ProStore and SideStore, so you can install apps by Apple ID or by Enterprise/Dev cert.
+- **WebStore** - A web based version of ProStore and ProStore Gold so no revokes and it's accessible to everyone!

+---